aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/dynamic-xfa-to-acro-form/_index.md

 ## Conclusion

-In this tutorial, we learned how to convert an XFATo dynamic form to a standard AcroForm form using Aspose.PDF for .NET.
+In this tutorial, we learned how to convert an XFA To dynamic form to a standard AcroForm form using Aspose.PDF for .NET.
 By following these steps, you can easily convert your dynamic XFATo forms to AcroForms for more common use.